-Sir Isaac Newton stated three laws which explain the relationship between force and movement.
-Having an understanding of Newton's laws which you can apply to sporting situations gives you a deeper understanding of sports technique.
+Sir Isaac Newton stated three laws that explain the relationship between force and movement.
+Having a good understanding of Newton’s laws, that can be applied to sporting situations, will allow you to gain a deeper understanding of sports techniques.

 Inertia is the reluctance of a body to change whether it is moving or not and is related to its mass.
 Once a body is moving the momentum of the body is a product of its mass multiplied by its velocity.